CCollier-AI/CCollier-AI.github.io/ai-as-a-critical-thinking-partner.md

 Everyone seems to be talking about it.
 ``
-How AI can augment this, transform that, replace jobs here—and the worry that people become so reliant on it that they’re unable to critically think anymore.
+How AI can augment this, transform that, replace jobs here - and the worry that people become so reliant on it that they’re unable to critically think anymore.

 All entirely reasonable things to be thinking (and worrying about).